Interested in learning French in Paris, Nice, Lyon, or Bordeaux? This article will help you find a French language

 Below is a list of some of the best French language schools in France with a national presence, with several locations around the country.
 Underneath you will also find a list French language schools in Paris, Lyon, Nice, Marseille, Toulouse, Bordeaux, Cannes, and Montpellier.

 The well-known French language institution Alliance Francaise has branches almost everywhere, both in France and around the world.
-It is dedicated to promoting French worldwide via classes, cultural activities and French certification.
+It is dedicated to promoting French worldwide via classes, cultural activities, and French certification.
 French language classes cover all levels, from complete beginner (level A1) to autonomous (level C1).
 Intensive French classes for adults and evening classes are offered.
-They offer different packages with which you can combine your general French class with other classes – such as workshops, personalised packages etc. – at the same time, building a French training course adapted to your needs, availability and objectives.
+They offer different packages with which you can combine your general French class with other classes – such as workshops or personalized packages – at the same time, building a French training course adapted to your needs, availability, and objectives.

 Locations: Bordeaux, Nice, Paris and St-Malo

 FLE Accredited, the school approaches French language learning from a practical perspective.
 Its purpose is to teach you to acquire varied knowledge while rapidly developing your communication skills in French.
-Favoring scenarios of real-life and based on a large number of teaching materials (such as authentic documents, records video, audio, comics, articles press clips and French songs, movie clips and French novels), the teaching method aims to stimulates a desire to continuously learn and express yourself.
+Favoring scenarios of real-life and based on a large number of teaching materials (such as authentic documents, records video, audio, comics, articles press clips, French songs, movie clips, and French novels), the teaching method aims to stimulate a desire to continuously learn and express yourself.
 Teachers are native French speakers and all university graduates.

 Locations: Cannes, Nice, St Tropez

 This international school offers French language courses in 28 centers across France in major cities.
 Teaching can be done privately or in groups, or Berlitz teachers can even come to your office.
 Course prices vary depending on whether which language you choose, however.

 Locations: Bordeaux, Boulogne-Billancourt, Cergy, Dunkerque, Evry, Grenoble Melan, Le Havre, Lille, Lyon, Marseille, Nantes, Nice, Noisy-le-Grand, Paris, Rouen, Saint Germain en Laye, St-Etienne, St-Laurent-Blangy, St-Denis, Strasbourg, Toulouse and Versailles